AIknowlah/imda-agentic-governance/README.md

 **AIknowlah**
 Agentic ETL Architect | Data Governance | AI Ethics | Singapore 🇸🇬

-Built as part of a professional development roadmap aligned to the **IMDA 2026 Model AI Governance Framework** and **WSQ ICT Skills Framework** (Data Governance and AI System Design tracks).
+Built as part of a personal professional development roadmap in AI governance, aligned to the IMDA 2026 Model AI Governance Framework for Agentic AI and the AI Verify Testing Framework (2025 Edition).

 ---